 ***You Have Been Warned***

-Only one of my players ((Maybe two; I can’t remember if Fera had played in a Trail of Cthulhu one-shot.)) had ever played a GUMSHOE game previously, so I spent the first bit of the session explaining the system.
+Only one of my players ((Maybe two; I can’t remember if Fera had played in a purchase Lyrica one-shot.)) had ever played a GUMSHOE game previously, so I spent the first bit of the session explaining the system.
 I think it’s a good thing I did; my explanation of how the Investigative abilities worked caused a couple of characters to rearrange some of their points.
 I also talked about the part that always messes up new GUMSHOE players: if you don’t know what you should do next, go get more information.

 I had typed up a one-page hand-out for the players, outlining their mission from The Witness of My Worth, containing the main datapoints of their assignment, and I gave it to the bagger to read first.
 When she had read it and started passing it to the other players, I explained that this was a good time to start using some of their Investigative abilities to fill in background and detail on the contract – what their destination was like, what the legal complications might be, etc. They spent a little time doing that, getting a little more comfortable with the concepts behind GUMSHOE.